riotkit-org/riotkit-do/docs/source/index.rst

 - On CI (prepare project to run on eg. Jenkins or Gitlab CI) - RKD is reproducible on local computer which makes inspection easier
 - Kubernetes/OKD deployment workspace (create shared YAML parts with JINJA2 between multiple environments and deploy from RKD)
 - Automate things like certificate regeneration on production server, RKD can generate any application configs using JINJA2
-- Installers (RKD has built-in commands for replacing lines in files, modifying .env files)
+- Installers (RKD has built-in commands for replacing lines in files, modifying .env files, asking user questions and validating answers)

-Quick start
+Install RKD
 ~~~~~~~~~~~

+RiotKit-Do is delivered as a Python package that can be installed system-wide or in a virtual environment.
+The virtual environment installation is similar in concept to the Gradle wrapper (gradlew)

 .. code:: bash